multitudes/SwitchToTheDarkSide/README.md

 I need to access the `SceneDelegate` and I use the same code as Mustapha with a small addition, when the app starts I need to read the settings stored in UserDefaults or @AppStorage etc.
-Therefore I update the UI again on launch:
+Therefore I update the UI again on launch with the `updateUserInterfaceStyle()` function:

 ```swift
 private(set) static var shared: SceneDelegate?